Why did you decide to join Mott MacDonald?

 My favourite pastime is golf, where I am trying to turn a 17 handicap into something lower, which takes time and patience.
 With a young family, the opportunity to play these days is a little more restricted, however when I do get the chance to practice or play it provides me with a way of clearing my mind of any stress or worries I may have.
 Golf is a game that requires you to continue to improve and I enjoy the challenge of working on and improving areas of my game.

 Where is your favourite place?

 My favourite place is Bronte Beach in Sydney as it was a place I was taken to from a very young age to swim and I still visit the ocean pool there regularly today.
 As a beach and a suburb, it has hardly changed since the 1980’s.

 What inspires you at work?

-I am inspired by the feeling you get when you genuinely solve a problem which initially presented itself as too daunting.
+I am inspired by the feeling you get when you genuinely solve a problem which initially presented itself as a challenge.
 I have learnt that solutions to problems are always there.
 You just need to remain calm and persevere.